ChilliCream/hotchocolate-docs/docs/directive.md

 ## Middleware

-What makes directive with Hot Chocolate very useful is the ability to associate a middleware with it that overwrites / alternates the default resolver behaviour of a field.
+What makes directive with Hot Chocolate very useful is the ability to associate a middleware with it.
+A middleware can alternate the result or even produce the result of a field.
+A directive middleware is only added to a field middleware pipeline when the directive was annotated to the object definition, the field definition or the field.

+Moreover, of the directive is repeatable the middleware will be added multiple times to the middleware alowing to build a real pipeline with it.

 In order to add a middleware to a directive you could declare it with the descriptor as a delegate.